develodesign/magento-google-trusted-stores/README.md

 # Magento Google Trusted Stores
-A simple Google Trusted Stores integration for use with Magento.
+A simple Google Trusted Stores integration for use with Magento made by [Develo Design](http://develodesign.co.uk).

 ## What is Google Trusted Stores?
 For more information on [Google Trusted Stores see their website](http://www.google.com/trustedstores/for-businesses/).